 Sussex research in the social sciences is particularly recognised for its high level of impact in policy fields.
 This is reflected in a high degree of interaction with UK Government departments and international organisations in these fields, including two major research centres funded by the Department for International Development on migration and poverty, and access to education.
 We also host the ESRC Social, Technological and Environmental Pathways to Sustainability (STEPS) Centre.

-The University is home to SPRU – Science and Technology Policy Research, which was ranked 2nd science and policy think tank in the UK and 11th in the world (University of Pennsylvania: Global Go-To Think-Tanks Report 2012).
+The University is home to SPRU – Science Policy Research Unit, which was ranked 2nd science and policy think-tank in the UK and 11th in the world (University of Pennsylvania: Global Go-To Think-Tanks Report 2012).

-The Institute of Development Studies (IDS), which is also housed on the Sussex campus, was ranked 1st university-affiliated think tank in the UK and 3rd in the world (University of Pennsylvania: Global Go To Think Tanks Report 2012).
-IDS is also housed on the Sussex campus.
+The Institute of Development Studies (IDS), which is also housed on the Sussex campus, was ranked 1st university-affiliated think-tank in the UK and 3rd in the world (University of Pennsylvania: Global Go-To Think-Tanks Report 2012).